Graceland University

-Graceland University is a private university with campuses in Lamoni, Iowa, and Independence, Missouri.
-The university offers degree completion and master's degree programs at satellite campuses in Centerville and Cedar Rapids, Iowa, and Trenton, Missouri.
+Graceland University is a private university with campuses in Lamoni, Iowa, and Independence, Missouri, United States.
+The university offers degree completion and master's degree programs.
 It also offers undergraduate and graduate programs online.
 The university was founded in 1895.
 Graceland was established by, and is affiliated with, the Community of Christ, formerly the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church).

 Graceland's main campus in Lamoni offers over 50 academic programs, including 9 preprofessional programs and 35 undergraduate majors.
 The residential campus also offers 18 varsity sports, campus-wide activities, and intramural sports.

 The Independence campus offers graduate and undergraduate programs in the School of Nursing and the Edmund J. Gleazer School of Education.
 The campus is also home to programs in the Community of Christ Seminary.
-Patricia Draves has been Graceland's president since June 15, 2017.